ryok90/nextjs-mf-examples/README.md

   ├ host            (A nextjs@13+ host app)
   ├ remote          (A nextjs@13+ remote app)
-  ├ package.json    (Package file with scripts to run all apps at once) └ README.md       (This readme file to explain how to run the sample and deploy it using Zephyr)
+  ├ package.json    (Package file with scripts to run all apps at once) └ README.md       (This readme file to explain how to run the sample)
 ```

 ## Sample Stack